-Market Value Adjustment - We apply the Market Value Adjustment to reflect changes in interest rates from the time you first allocate money to a Guarantee Period to the time it is removed from that Guarantee Period.
+Market Value Adjustment - A calculation we apply to reflect changes in interest rates from the time you first allocate money to a Guarantee Period to the time it is removed from that Guarantee Period.
 We calculate the Market Value Adjustment by comparing the Treasury Rate for a period equal to the Guarantee Period at its inception to the Treasury Rate for a period equal to the Guarantee Period when you remove your money.
 The Market Value Adjustment may be positive or negative, depending on changes in interest rates.

-MVA Account Option - The Guaranteed Maturity Fixed Account Option available under the Contracts.
+MVA Account Option - The Market Value Adjusted Fixed Account Option available under the Contracts.

-Payout Start Date - The day that we apply your Contract Value, adjusted by any Market Value Adjustment and less any applicable taxes, to an Income Plan.
-The Payout Start Date must be no later than the Annuitant's 90th birthday, or the 10th Contract Anniversary, if later.
+Payout Start Date - The day that we apply your money to an Income Plan.
+The Payout Start Date must be at least 30 days after the issue date and no later than the day the Annuitant reaches age 90, or the 10th Contract Anniversary, if later.